 Nathrop, Colorado

 The resort’s Historic Bath House dates back to 1868, and there’s a fun staircase from the building directly into the 105-degree soaking pool.
-Across the street on the resort property are the Upper Pools where there’s a lazy river, large pool for fitness classes and play, a 400-foot “hot” water slide, and smaller hot pools.
+Across the street on the resort property are the Upper Pools where there’s a lazy river, large pool for fitness classes and play, twin 700-foot waterslides (open seasonally), and smaller hot pools.
 All are surrounded by chaise lounges and plenty of deck space.

-For adults only, there is the Relaxation Pool (99 degrees) attached to the spa.
-Mount Princeton Hot Springs Resort has plenty of lodging options from single rooms to multiple bedroom cabins with kitchens.
-There’s an onsite restaurant and sundry, along with many other amenities.
+For adults only, there is the Relaxation Pool (maintained at 90 to 99 degrees) attached to the spa.
+Mount Princeton Hot Springs Resort has plenty of lodging options from single rooms to multiple-bedroom cabins with kitchens.
+There’s an on-site restaurant and market, along with many other amenities.

 6. Dunton Hot Springs Resort